bibanon/tubeup/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**

+# If you just delete all this text and post a issue it will be closed on sight.

 Carefully read and work through this check list in order to prevent the most common mistakes and misuse of tubeup, put x into all relevant boxes (like this [x])

 - [ ] I have fully updated tubeup, youtube-dl and internetarchive along with their associated dependencies.